Ankit-604/Rock-Paper-Scissors/README.md

 ![image](/sample/first-page.png)

-# What will be covered in this Repo:
+# Description:

-`In this project, we are going to create a beautiful Rock, Paper and Scissor Game using HYML, JavaScript and CSS.`
+`In this project, we are going to create a Rock, Paper, and Scissor Game using HTML, JavaScript, and CSS.`